Satya (1998 film): Plot

-Satya (J. D. Chakravarthy) arrives in Mumbai in search of work and finds a job at a dance bar.
-Jagga (Jeeva), a criminal, throws the glass of whiskey that Satya prepared for him in his face because he dislikes the taste.
-Later another small time goon Pakya, (Sushant Singh), who works for Jagga, demands money from Satya.
+Satya arrives in Mumbai in search of work and finds a job at a dance bar.
+Jagga, a criminal, throws the glass of whiskey that Satya prepared for him in his face because he dislikes the taste.
+Later, another small-time goon, Pakya, who works for Jagga, demands money from Satya.
 Satya refuses to pay and slashes Pakya's face with a razor.
 Pakya tells Jagga about the attack, and Jagga's goons beat Satya.
-A film producer is murdered by Bapu (Rajesh Joshi) and Vitthal Manjrekar (Sanjay Mishra) on the orders of Bhiku Mhatre (Manoj Bajpayee).
-Manjrekar is captured by police during the getaway and admits Mhatre's involvement to Inspector Khandilkar (Aditya Srivastava) during questioning; Mhatre is arrested.
+Bapu and Vitthal Manjrekar murder a film producer on the orders of Bhiku Mhatre (Gang leader).
+Manjrekar is captured by police during the getaway and admits Mhatre's involvement to Inspector Khandilkar during questioning; Mhatre is arrested.

 Jagga makes fun of Satya when he is serving drinks; they fight, and he later frames Satya for procuring.
-Mhatre and Satya fight in prison, and Mhatre, impressed by Satya's courage, arranges his release through lawyer Chandrakant Mule (Makrand Deshpande).
-Satya is given a flat by Kallu Mama (Saurabh Shukla) and meets Vidya (Urmila Matondkar), his neighbour and an aspiring singer.
+Mhatre and Satya fight in prison, and Mhatre, impressed by Satya's courage, arranges his release through lawyer Chandrakant Mule.
+Satya is given a flat by Kallu Mama and meets Vidya, his neighbour and an aspiring singer.
 Manjrekar denies any link to Mhatre in court, and Mhatre is released.
 With Mhatre's help, Satya shoots Jagga in the dance bar and joins Mhatre's gang.
-Malhotra (Mithilesh Chaturvedi), a builder whom Kallu Mama extorted, asks them to meet him for the money and Mhatre, Satya and the gang are ambushed.
-Under questioning, they admit to working for Guru Narayan (Raju Mavani).
-Vidya is initially rejected by music director Renusagar (Neeraj Vora), who later signs her for a project after Satya threatens him.
+Malhotra, a builder whom Kallu Mama extorted, asks them to meet him for the money, and Mhatre, Satya and the gang are ambushed.
+Under questioning, they admit to working for Guru Narayan(Rival Gang leader).
+Vidya is initially rejected by music director Renusagar, who later signs her for a project after Satya threatens him.
 Vidya and Satya begin a romantic relationship.

 Guru Narayan arrives in Mumbai.
-Mhatre and his gang are ready to kill him but are forced to abandon their plan on orders from politician Bhau Thakurdas Jhawle (Govind Namdeo).
+Mhatre and his gang are ready to kill him, but are forced to abandon their plan on orders from politician Bhau Thakurdas Jhawle.
 Bhau asks him and Guru Narayan not to endanger his career with a gang war.
 Guru Narayan says (over the phone, to Bhau) that he wants to kill Satya to avenge Jagga's murder.
-This conversation is not heard by Mhatre, who (under Bhau's pressure), agrees to call it evens with Guru Narayan.
+This conversation is not heard by Mhatre, who (under Bhau's pressure), agrees to call it even with Guru Narayan.